exoplatform/ux-guidelines/README.md

 UXP WEBSITE DEMO

 GOAL:
--To expose few UXP pattern to everyone
+- To expose few UXP pattern to everyone
--To create a "knowledge" database for UXP stuff based in a first time on our UXP Pattern.
+- To create a "knowledge" database for UXP stuff based in a first time on our UXP Pattern.

 ROADMAP:
 - Make the HomePage clearer and more beautiful